Your Child’s Strengths | 127 Student Strength Examples to Swipe for your IEP

-Sometimes we get so wrapped up in getting our kids’ needs met on an IEP, we forget to address their strengths.
-And, IDEA is pretty clear about this.
-It’s even first on the list!
+Sometimes we get so wrapped up in getting our kids’ needs met on an IEP, we forget to address student strengths on an IEP.

 In some sections, IDEA lists the strengths of the child as the first item.
 But again, we often go into IEP meetings with the mindset that the school is going to tell us “no” and we forget to address strengths or assets.